Dawoon-Jeong0523/Dawoon-Jeong0523.github.io/content/authors/admin/_index.md

 ## About Me

-Dawoon Jeong is a postdoctoral fellow of Kellogg School of Management at Northwestern University, also affiliated with the Northwestern Institute on Complex Systems (NICO).
-His research interests include computational social science, product innovation, science of science, network science and economic complexity.
+Dawoon Jeong is a postdoctoral fellow at the Kellogg School of Management, Northwestern University, and is also affiliated with the Northwestern Institute on Complex Systems (NICO).
+He is supervised by Professor Hyejin Youn.
+His research interests include computational social science, product innovation, the science of science, network science, and economic complexity